lewagon/dotfiles/ruby/01-Programming-basics/05-Stupid-coaching/README.md

 ## Specs
 ### coach_answer.rb
-Implement the coach answer's logic in `#coach_answer`
+- implement the coach answer's logic in `#coach_answer`

 - **enhancement**: You can invent new rules and code a enhanced version in `#coach_answer_enhanced`.
-For instance
+For instance:

   * if you shout at your coach, he will always add "I can feel your motivation son !" before the normal answer.
 How would you model someone shouting ? the ruby `upcase` method may give you a hint :)

 ### interface.rb
 - Write the code for the interface that makes you discuss with your coach through the terminal